August 16, 2017

 The Future Is Here

 The ubiquity of the Internet and the widespread adoption of cell phones and other mobile devices brings us to a unique moment in time where all proceeding technologies are collapsed into an incredibly small and inexpensive device.
 The explosion of compute and storage capacities in these devices allows them to serve dual roles as both thick and thin clients.
-Paired up with web based SaaS solutions employees can collaborate… while working anywhere, at any time, with little risk of an outage thanks to five nines uptime… all for a nominal monthly fee.
-Throw in Augmented Reality, IOT, and RFID and you have the makings of a utopian future right out of science fiction.
+Paired up with web based SaaS/PaaS solutions employees can collaborate… while working anywhere, at any time, with little risk of an outage thanks to five nines up time guarantees… all for a nominal monthly fee.
+Throw in Augmented Reality, Virtual Reality, IOT, and RFID and you have the makings of a Utopian future right out of science fiction.
 Going forward expect I.T. will be everywhere but nowhere and we’ll interact with “IT” as naturally as we interact with each other.

 This story covers about seventy-one years, but the pace of advancement has really accelerated over the last two decades.
 For developers and managers of student and multi-family housing the impact of the accelerating change is significant.
 So many of the amenities that we build into a property are either completely based on I.T. or are substantially dependent on I.T.
 While a great deal of the ‘hard’ technology is hidden away in closets, walls, and ceilings the most directly impactful ‘hard’ technology is hiding in plain sight… on our wrists and in our hip pockets.
 ‘Soft’ technology, the spirit of technology if you will, permeates the lives of our residents and the property operators too.
 It drives many of our needs and desires.
 To a large degree it is our connection with place, time, social groups, and the closest individuals in our lives.